pablocar80/ts-console-template/README.md

 # ts-console-boilerplate
-Boilerplate for console with TypeScript, eslint, prettier, jest, vscode
+Boilerplate for console with TypeScript, yarn, ts-node, jest, eslint, prettier, and vscode settings